We have a dedicated UK based support team who typically offer same day response and will work hard to get your issue resolved immediately.

 - The names of the users you would like the user subscriptions/ credits/ licences applying to

 - The details of the additional person that needs contacting after the user subscriptions have been applied

 1.1.
-Price List & Changes: Except as otherwise expressly agreed by Psittacus Systems in writing, the price of each Course shall be the price listed in Psittacus Systems’s published price list current at the date of purchase (subject to any volume discounts set out in the price list).
+Price List & Changes: Except as otherwise expressly agreed by Psittacus Systems in writing, the price of each Course or User Licence shall be the price listed in Psittacus Systems’s published price list current at the date of purchase (subject to any volume discounts set out in the price list).
 Save as otherwise expressly stated by Psittacus Systems, the listed price excludes VAT where applicable.
-The price of each Course is subject to change at any time at Psittacus Systems’s sole discretion prior to the date of purchase.
-You must check the Website or other published price list for the current prices before ordering any Courses.
+The price of each Course or User Licence is subject to change at any time at Psittacus Systems’s sole discretion prior to the date of purchase.
+You must check the Website or other published price list for the current prices before ordering any Courses or User Licence.